Lynching in Kirvin, Texas: Background

-On May 4, 1922, on the last day of school in Kirvin, Texas, 17-year-old Eula Ausley was on her way home from school when she was grabbed from her horse, sexually assaulted and then horribly mutilated.
+On May 4, 1922, on the last day of school in Kirvin, Texas, 17-year-old Eula Ausley was on her way home from school when she was grabbed from her horse, sexually assaulted and then mutilated.
 Her absence was noticed and a search party was sent out.
 They came across the body and the search party turned into a posse of 1,000 men armed with whatever weapon they had.
 Eula Ausley's family was in a feud with another family and the local Sheriff Horace Mayo already had two white suspects of that family in custody when the wife of McKinley "Snap" Curry told the Sheriff that he had suspiciously come home with blood on his clothes.
 The Sheriff changed the course of the investigation and arrested Curry.
 Under interrogation, he implicated two other men, Johnny Cornish (19) and Mose Jones (46).
 The three were arrested and held in jail.